jdenish1/Moto_Edge_racer_Custom-Roms/ROMs/Lineage OS/README.md

         ``` adb -d sideload filename.zip ```

         - Repeat for all desired packages in sequence.

+        ``` adb -d sideload MindTheGapps-13.0.0-arm64-20231025_200931.zip ```

-    2. When presented with a screen that says Signature verification failed, click Continue.
+    3. When presented with a screen that says Signature verification failed, click Continue.
 It is expected as add-ons             aren’t signed with LineageOS’s official key!

-6. All Set
+7. All Set

     - Once you have installed everything successfully, you can now reboot your device into the OS for the first time!